John Wingate, 1971. Last Ditch: The English Channel, 1939-1943. Northumberland Press Ltd.

 Some of the book’s historical accuracy is impressive, even down to correctly identifying the yards that different boats came from.
 On the other hand, some of it has clearly been adapted.
 Although MGB 312 was built at Woodnut’s yard on the Isle of Wight, it was launched in the summer of 1941, not November as the book suggests.
 Operation Deepcut took place in September 1941, whilst the book places it in January 1942.
 The service on board a barrage balloon vessel in October 1941 appears to have been included to recount the events of Convoy Peewit, which actually took place in August 1940.
 These events have been moved, as have all of Dickens’ experiences, in order to make them fit into the timeline prescribed by the fictional narrative.
 This can make for some odd contradictions.
 In one footnote, HMS Acheron is noted to be mined shortly after the events just described, but a few weeks later in the narrative, Bruce mentions that she was sunk a year ago.
 In fact, Acheron was mined in December 1940 shortly after the factual events described (Convoy Peewit), but several months before Peewit’s depiction in the fictional timeline.
 Bruce’s later observation is correct in the real events timeline, but contradicts his own fictional timeline.
 Confused yet?

 Additionally, some events are clearly fictional.
-Bruce’s role in Operations Biting and Jubilee — landing Noyce and her French lover in the former, picking them up in the latter — are not real events, and many details of some of the factual events do not stand up to scrutiny (for example, Flt Lt Priest did not go ashore in Operation Biting, but remained on his landing craft).
-At least one more character (Noyce’s lover) is fictional and one sailor’s perspective of a battle is presented, but his name does not appear in the acknowledgements, suggesting his perspective (general though it is) is not a genuine account.
+Bruce’s role in Operations Biting and Jubilee — landing Noyce and her French lover in the former, picking them up in the latter — are not real events, and a few details of some of the factual events do not stand up to scrutiny (for example, Flt Lt Priest did not go ashore in Operation Biting, but remained on his landing craft).
+At least one more character (Noyce’s lover) is fictional.

 Despite this criticism, the book plays a useful part in recounting several experiences of Coastal Forces that have not appeared in other publications.
 Even Peter Dickens’ memoirs would not appear for another three years after this book came out.
 The descriptions of Channel escort duty in the early years of the war are particularly enlightening and as most of the various experiences recounted focus on men who are credited in the acknowledgements, it would be fair to consider them reasonably factual.
 In the main, Bruce is an observer to the greater events happening around him and only in his two fictional missions does he affect the outcome.
 The story is well written and is certainly worth a read for anyone interested in Coastal Forces’ role in the early years of the war.